hikeventures/hikeventures.github.io/_posts/articles/how-to/2018-03-24-fieldmonitor-sony-A7III-review.markdown

 <br>
 <amp-img src="https://farm1.staticflickr.com/814/26119708177_a4f704cf7a_b.jpg"  width="1024" height="577" layout="responsive" alt="FieldMonitor Sony A7III review"></amp-img>
 <br>

+There is one issue which also the developer of the FieldMonitor app is aware of.
+Pressing the MENU button on the A7III to select for example a Picture Profile disconnects the remote.

 So how am I going to use this app?
 I will buy a <a href="https://amzn.to/2uoGrdp" rel="nofollow">hot shoe mount</a> for my camera to attach my iPhone with it.

 The screen of the iPhone is quite a bit bigger than the screen on the <a href="https://amzn.to/2pBG6yY">Sony A7III</a> and it may be easier to manual focus with the lens.